-- I. The law requires the state to protect the rights of CSOs and associated individuals. - 2.
-CSOs and associated individuals have access to effective complaint and appeal mechanisms before independent and impartial bodies in order to challenge or seek review of decisions affecting the exercise of their rights. - 3.
+- 1. The law requires the state to protect the rights of CSOs and associated individuals. - 2.
+CSOs and associated individuals have access to effective complaint and appeal mechanisms before independent and impartial bodies in order to challenge or seek review of decisions affecting the exercise of their rights or the public interest. - 3.
 The law guarantees effective remedies to CSOs within a reasonable time. - 4.
 Any emergency measures introduced are limited in duration, lawful, necessary and proportionate and there is oversight over their implementation.

-The law requires the state to protect the rights of CSOs and associated individuals
+1. The law requires the state to protect the rights of CSOs and associated individuals